-Over the last 10 years, we have made key strategic decisions to build the capabilities and scale that we believe will allow us to generate superior returns in an evolving marketplace.
-We have diversified our sources of capital through various owned and managed balance sheets as well as equity, debt and insurancelinked securities markets.
-We believe that the prior planning initiatives we implemented provide the flexibility to manage large loss events and efficiently distribute capital across balance sheets.
+Over the last 10 years, we have made key strategic decisions to build the capabilities and scale to allow us to generate superior returns in an evolving marketplace.
+We have diversified our sources of capital through various owned and managed balance sheets as well as equity, debt and insurance-linked securities markets.
 We are unique among our peers in that we have both owned and managed, and rated and fronted, vehicles across the risks that we write.
 Our three drivers of profit put us in a differentiated position to absorb losses while still providing efficient capacity to our customers and producing strong returns for our shareholders.
 This has afforded us significant flexibility to react when the world changes.

 For both RenaissanceRe and the industry, the first quarter of 2025 is likely to represent one of the largest quarters for catastrophic losses in history.
 Additionally, global socio-political and geopolitical events have increased macroeconomic volatility.
 As a reinsurer, we are paid to assume volatility, and are intentionally designed to withstand it.
 The largest risks that we protect against, such as hurricanes and earthquakes, do not correlate to financial cycles and need to be protected against in good or bad economic times.
-Due to these factors, we believe that our Company is generally "anti-correlated" to the current macroeconomic environment, including political and economic factors such as tariffs, that are weighing on other industries and companies more heavily.
+Due to these factors, we believe that our Company is generally "anti-correlated" to the current macroeconomic environment.

-We believe that we are in a strong capital position, even after recent catastrophe losses.
-Our capital position provides us with the flexibility and opportunity to deploy capital into the business while actively repurchasing shares when at attractive valuations.
+We believe that we are in a strong capital position, which provides us with the flexibility and opportunity to deploy capital into the business while actively repurchasing shares when at attractive valuations.
 When possible, our preference is to deploy any excess capital into profitable business opportunities before returning excess capital to shareholders.